 “If I am inclined to doubt, steady my faith; if I am tempted, make me strong to resist; if I should miss the mark, give me courage to try again.
 Guide me with the light of truth and keep before me the life of Him by whose example and help I trust to obtain the answer to my prayer, Jesus Christ our Lord.
 Amen.”

-What began as one man’s private communication has spread far beyond its original intended audience though: among other locales, his words continue to be read weekly at the United States Naval Academy Chapel.
+The Midshipman’s Prayer has spread far beyond its original intended audience.
+Among other locales, the words continue to be read weekly at the United States Naval Academy Chapel.
 Annapolis’ soaring dome and intricate stained glass, nestled in white marble, have witnessed the tumultuous journey of many a young candidate as they seek to learn the true meaning of “honor, courage, and commitment” and the burden of leadership.

 But be it in Annapolis or no, for midshipman, officer, and civilian alike this prayer’s penitent cry continues to resonate deeply today.